Particular/docs.particular.net/nservicebus/recoverability/index_consecutive-failures_core_[7.6,).partial.md

 ## Automatic rate limiting

-The automatic rate limiting in response to consecutive message processing failures is designed to act as an [automatic circuit breaker](https://en.wikipedia.org/wiki/Circuit_breaker) preventing large number of messages from being redirected to the `error` queue in case of an outage of a resource required for processing of all messages (e.g. a database).
+The automatic rate limiting in response to consecutive message processing failures is designed to act as an [automatic circuit breaker](https://en.wikipedia.org/wiki/Circuit_breaker) preventing large number of messages from being redirected to the `error` queue in case of an outage of a resource required for processing of all messages (e.g. a database or a 3rd party webservice).

 The following code enables the detection of the consecutive failures.